Vishanjaa/Vishanjaa/README.md

 - 👋 Hi, I’m @Vishanjaa
-- 👀 I’m interested in ...
+- 👀 I’m interested in  coding and maths problem
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java and Data structure coding

-- 💞️ I’m looking to collaborate on ...
+- 📫 my mail address is jajravishan2002@gmail.com
-- 📫 How to reach me ...
+-

 <!---
 Vishanjaa/Vishanjaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.